matthiasn/meins/doc/manual.md

 Also, you can add a story to the search using `$` before starting to type a substring match from the story name.
 You can also select a date range if you want to narrow down the results by clicking on the calendar at the right of the search bar:

 ![screenshot](./images/20181219_1046_search.png)

-In theory, you would also be able to do a full-text search is currently broken, see [issue #17](https://github.com/matthiasn/meo/issues/17).
+In theory, you would also be able to do a full-text search, but that is currently broken, see [issue #17](https://github.com/matthiasn/meo/issues/17).
 Help is much appreciated.

 Below briefing and entry timeline view, there is the **dashboard**.
 One way I think of it is a **banner ad for information about myself** that, insofar as if I choose the right information, it helps me improve something in my life.
+What information you choose is entirely up to you, and showing even seemingly random data source can be interesting, and useful to spot connections.

-Then, since I came back often to track progress on my tasks or take notes of one kind or another, I see this and, even if subconsciously, might do something I said I would, like do my push-ups or whatnot.
+Then, since I come back often to track progress on my tasks or take notes of one kind or another, I see this banner ad  and, even if subconsciously, might do something I said I would, like do my push-ups or whatnot.

 I found that these banner ads about myself have a **better impact on my life** than those banner ads the Internet forces me to look at every day.
 Here's another one, with a combination of habit completions and captured data:

 ![screenshot](./images/20181219_1052_dashboard.png)

+## Concepts

-### Entry
+### Journal Entry
 Think of it as an **entry in the logbook of a ship**.
 Only replace the ship with yourself.
 When available, an entry has your geolocation and associated time zone, the capture time, and whatever you capture.
 Entries have text, and they can also have attached photos and audio files.

+[screenshot of entry with arrows and labels]

 They can also capture numeric data and durations in **custom fields**.
-Custom fields are linked to a **hashtag**, and the data capture section becomes visible after using the respective hashtag in an entry:
+Custom fields are linked to a **hashtag**, and the data capture section becomes visible after using the respective hashtag in an entry.

 There’s also a map section.
 Also, photos can be imported as entries, and linked to entries as well.
 Here’s an example: